 Dream Glow Barbie

-In third place and with commendable use of a great Science x Fashion collaboration is a GLOW IN THE FUCKING DARK BARBIE.
+In third place and with commendable use of a great Science x Fashion collaboration is a GLOW IN THE F-ING DARK BARBIE.

 Peaches n Cream Barbie

 Coming in a close second is Peaches n Cream Barbie which you might remember came with a little spinner so you could choose how to style her amazing multiway creation in what I consider to be the world’s classiest colour scheme.
 Although technically the peach wasn’t actually accompanied by any cream – just a sort of crystal effect bodice.

 And in first place, technology meets glamour as the winner is Magic Moves Barbie – flick the flesh coloured switch on her back and both her arms MOVE.
 Elsa from Frozen (that basic) has nothing on this timeless classic.
 If this doesn’t make you want to take out finance for extensive cosmetic surgery just so you can go as Magic Moves Barbie to a fancy dress party then frankly you have no soul.